robin-raymond/zax.io/handle-hint.md

         // destructed and deallocated
     }

-    // `stayingAlive` is returned to the caller and thus will not fall out
+    // `stayingAlive` is returned to the caller and thus will not fall out of
-    // fall out of scope and the type originally allocated in `value2` is
+    // scope and the type originally allocated in `value2` is kept alive beyond
-    // kept alive beyond the lifetime of this function call return
+    // the lifetime of this function call return
 }